OSC/Open-OnDemand/README.md

             version: "6.0.1"
 ```

 The name of the file becomes the key for this host.
 So `oakley.yml` cluster config will have a key `oakley`.
-Job Constructor and other OOD apps that cache information about jobs they manage will associate job metadata with this key.
+My Jobs and other OOD apps that cache information about jobs they manage will associate job metadata with this key.

 ## Section 3.
 App Deployment Strategy